Plantar Warts

 Causes of Plantar Warts

-Plantar warts are caused by human papillomavirus (HPV) infection on the outer layer of the skin, typically through a small opening or skin breaks.
+Human papillomavirus (HPV) is responsible for causing the viral infection on the outer layer of the skin, typically through a small opening or skin breaks.
 The virus triggers excessive production of keratin, causing an area of hard, thickened skin to develop.
-A wart lesion can take weeks to show up after an infection.
+A plantar wart lesion will then take weeks to show up after the infection.

 Signs and symptoms of plantar wart - Straits Podiatry Singapore